alexanderdouglasbrown/JSGamework/README.md

 A pre-built game loop to help start building a 2D JavaScript game.

 ##### Initial Setup
-Set your desired resolution in `start(width,height)` provided in _index.html_.
+Set your desired resolution in `JSG.start(width,height)` provided in _index.html_.
 Then code your game in the provided functions in _game.js_.

 ##### Automatic Scaling
 Program for one resolution.
 JSG will automatically scale your game to fit any browser window size.
 Just use the provided `JSG.canvas` and `JSG.context`.